 You may have come across ASPCA Pet Insurance and wonder if it’s an excellent option since it has a prominent and trustworthy brand name.
 ASPCA Pet Insurance offers detailed coverage and short waiting periods.
 But is its pricing in line with the competition?
 We cover all the details about this provider here.

+Both Hartville and ASPCA pet insurance is administered by C&F Insurance Agency, Inc., which has been in the insurance business since 1997.
 ASPCA Pet Health Insurance isn’t affiliated with the ASPCA (Crum & Forster (C&F) pays a royalty fee for the use of the ASPCA name).
-Both Hartville and ASPCA pet insurance is administered by C&F Insurance Agency, Inc., which has been in the insurance business since 1997.
-ASPCA is serviced under a licensing agreement by C&F Pet Insurance Group along with a few other branded products.
+More specifically, ASPCA is serviced under a licensing agreement by C&F Pet Insurance Group along with a few other branded products.

 To further clarify, ASPCA and Hartville Pet Insurance offer an identical product and policy sold under two different brand names.
-ASPCA is the more well-known product thanks to the prominent ASPCA reputation, which may be why Hartville is selling a portion of its insurance under the ASPCA name.
+ASPCA is the more well-known product, thanks to the prominent ASPCA reputation.
+This may be why Hartville is selling a portion of its policies under the ASPCA name.

 The fact that the ASPCA is putting its name on this Hartville product says a lot about their trust in this pet insurance.
-Both ASPCA Pet Health Insurance and Hartville Pet Insurance are available to the all consumers, as well as to groups and employers.
+Both ASPCA Pet Health Insurance and Hartville Pet Insurance are available to all consumers, as well as groups and employers.

 ASPCA Pet Insurance

 - Conditions that are free of symptoms and treatment for 180 days are not considered pre-existing conditions

 - BBB rating: A+ (C&F Insurance Agency, Inc.)

 - Your pet is covered when they travel with you in the U.S., Guam, Puerto Rico, U.S. Virgin Islands, and Canada

 - Offers a 10% discount for each additional pet